DerekTurtleRoe/ares/docs/guides/shaders.md

 The available video shaders are listed in the "Shader" sub-menu of the [Settings menu].
-Which shaders are available depends on the [video driver] higan is configured to use.
+Which shaders are available depends on the [video driver] ares is configured to use.
 Most drivers only support these shaders:

   - **None**
     draws each computer pixel according to
-    the colour of the single nearest console pixel, sometimes called "nearest neighbour" scaling.
+    the color of the single nearest console pixel, sometimes called "nearest neighbor" scaling.
     This produces unnaturally crisp and blocky images.
-      - If you enable Scale, Stretch, or Aspect Correction modes in the Output sub-menu of the [Settings menu], neighbouring console pixels may be drawn with a different number of computer pixels due to rounding errors, causing a distracting rippling effect.
+      - If you enable Scale, Stretch, or Aspect Correction modes in the Output sub-menu of the [Settings menu], neighboring console pixels may be drawn with a different number of computer pixels due to rounding errors, causing a distracting rippling effect.
   - **Blur**
     draws each computer pixel according to
-    the weighted average colour
+    the weighted average color
     of the four nearest console pixels,
     sometimes called "bilinear" scaling.
     This produces unnaturally blurry images.